-We continue to distribute and sell the Kaiser beer portfolio in our Brazilian territories through the 20-year term, consistent with the arrangements in place with Cervejarias Kaiser, a subsidiary of the Heineken Group, since 2006, prior to the acquisition of Cervejarias Kaiser by Cuauhtémoc Moctezuma Holding, S.A. de C.V., formerly known as FEMSA Cerveza.
+We continue to distribute and sell the Heineken beer portfolio, including Kaiser beer brands, in our Brazilian territories through the 20-year term, consistent with the arrangements in place since 2006 with Cervejarias Kaiser, a subsidiary of the Heineken Group.
 Beginning in the second quarter of 2005, we ceased including beer that we distribute in Brazil in our reported sales volumes.

 Venezuela.
 Our product portfolio in Venezuela consists of Coca-Cola trademark beverages.
-Per capita consumption of our beverages in Venezuela during 2013 was 184.8 eight-ounce servings.
+Per capita consumption of our beverages in Venezuela during 2014 was 190.0 eight-ounce servings.
 At the end of 2011, we launched Del Valle Fresh, an orangeade, in Venezuela, which contributed significantly to incremental volume growth in this country during 2012.
-During 2012, we launched two new presentations for our sparkling beverage portfolio: a 0.355-liter non-returnable PET presentation and a 1-liter non-returnable PET presentation.
+During 2014, our Powerade brand in the country contributed to our sales growth in the still beverage category.